DiddiZ/mtg-proxies/README.md

 Prepare a decklist for printing.

 positional arguments:
   decklist              a decklist in MtG Arena format outfile               output file.
 Supports pdf, png and jpg.

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit --dpi DPI             dpi of output file
-  --dpi DPI   dpi of output file
+  --paper PAPER         paper size of output --border_crop PIXELS  How much to crop inner borders of printed cards
 ```

 ## Acknowledgements